| 7. CORRECTING YOUR

 swim continuously in order to breathe, so also, we must balance our

+posture continuously to maintain the shape of the body.
 When balancing our posture we have to minutely adjust the

 musculo-skeletal system to get a feeling of strength and flexibility